open-leocat/leocat-tv/README.md

 which in some cases not only reduces the time needed to complete a project, but also improves the quality.
 Plutonium is based on https://github.com/glfw/glfw and https://github.com/Dav1dde/glad and tries to be as efficent as possible.

+*DISCLAIMER: I have not created GLFW or GLAD and I'm not taking any responsibility for it.
+Likewise, GLAD and GLFW developers take no responsibility for plutonium.
+Use it at your own risk.*